 Adam Pellegrini is a digital health executive with nearly 30 years of experience in health care.
 In his current role as the Senior Vice President of Enterprise Virtual Care and Consumer Health, Pellegrini is leading a team of seasoned industry executives to build out the next-generation consumer health experience for CVS Health.
 Previously, Adam built the health care strategy for Fitbit as its SVP and General Manager of Fitbit Health Solutions leading the acquisition of Twine Health and roll out of the Fitbit Care platform.

-Previous to Fitbit, Adam lead the creation of the Digital Health and Telemedicine strategy for Walgreens Boots Alliance.
+Previous to Fitbit, Adam leads the creation of the Digital Health and Telemedicine strategy for Walgreens Boots Alliance.
 Prior to Walgreens, Pellegrini helped create the care management platform HealthyCircles, which was acquired by Qualcomm Life and was the product leader for Microsoft HealthVault.
 Adam started his career in the U.S. Army as a surgical tech and aviation medic.

 Josh Schoeller is the CEO of LexisNexis Healthcare.
-He has over 20 years of experience across Payer, Provider, Life Sciences and Pharmacy industries leading product and growth strategies.
-Mr. Schoeller specializes in big data, provider and identity data management and integration, application architecture, predictive analytics and decision support.
+He has over 20 years of experience across the Payer, Provider, Life Sciences, and Pharmacy industries leading product and growth strategies.
+Mr. Schoeller specializes in big data, provider and identity data management and integration, application architecture, predictive analytics, and decision support.
 His track record of success working with multiple segments across health care has provided him the expertise to solve challenges faced by stakeholders at various levels within an organization, leading them to keep the big picture in focus while solving specific problems.